leanderjanssen/train/README.md

 - Creates a username from the email and creates the key pairs
 - Launches the lab and then emails the user the connection info and keys

-MANDRILL_KEY required and using a custom email template is recommend.
+MAILGUN_KEY and MAILGUN_DOMAIN required and using a custom email template is recommend.

 Notes: